-If a patient ends up losing touch with the health system at some point along their care journey, the organization wastes acquisition costs and misses out on future revenue opportunities.
-A focus on patient retention can help cut costs and boost revenue by improving quality and longevity of patient relationships and word-of-mouth referrals.
+By focusing on patient retention, health systems can help cut costs and boost revenue by improving the quality and longevity of patient relationships and word-of-mouth referrals.

 1. Create and Leverage Patient Journey Maps

-The patient journey is comprised of all interactions with a health organization.
-The journey begins when a consumer first makes contact with a healthcare organization and continues with subsequent interactions, both in person and virtually.
+As a marketer, you are no doubt familiar with the buying funnel.
+The same thing applies in healthcare.
+The buying funnel, or in this case, the patient journey, is comprised of all interactions with a health organization.
+The journey begins when a patient first makes contact with a healthcare organization and continues with subsequent interactions, both in–person and virtually.

 Most importantly, journey maps illuminate where there are gaps in the experience that may result in patient loss – for example, no call or text message reminder before a clinical appointment, or no follow-up email after the appointment.

 When patients lose contact with the health system, the organization loses out on potential retention revenue and may rack up additional acquisition costs.
-Once these gaps have been identified through a journey mapping exercise, strategic engagement efforts focused on retention can be implemented to close those gaps and prevent patient loss.
+Once these gaps have been identified through a journey mapping exercise, strategic engagement efforts focused on retention can be implemented to close those gaps and prevent patient leakage.

-Marketers can use this information to employ tactics and processes that fill gaps in the patient experience, including informational emails, outbound calls via an engagement center, appointment reminder text messages, social media interaction, and paid advertising.
+Marketers use this information to employ tactics and processes that fill gaps in the patient experience, including informational emails, outbound calls via an engagement center, appointment reminder text messages, social media interaction, and paid advertising.
 These efforts work to engage patients, fill patient journey gaps, and improve retention by keeping patients involved and in contact with health systems.

-With one in twenty Google searches being for health-related information, the Internet’s influence is changing how customers interact with healthcare companies.
-Since consumers often use the Internet to find answers to care-related inquiries, health systems should have an online presence that offers valuable resources and engagement opportunities.
-Most importantly, studies have shown that happy and engaged customers are more likely to be loyal patients.
+With one in twenty Google searches focusing on health-related information, the Internet influences how customers interact with healthcare companies.
+Since consumers often use the web to find answers to care-related inquiries, health systems should have an online presence that offers valuable resources and engagement opportunities.
+Most importantly, studies show that happy and engaged customers are more likely to be loyal patients.